stevenwhitespacesystems/fm-xml2json/README.md

 Most parsers will convert `<a/><b/><a/>` to `{a:[{},{}],b:{}}` which merges any node of same name into an array.
 This library can create the following to preserve the order of elements:
 `{"elements":[{"type":"element","name":"a"},{"type":"element","name":"b"},{"type":"element","name":"a"}]}`.

-This is very important and it is the main reason why this library was created.
 Read also [Compact vs Non-Compact](###compact-vs-non-compact) for more info.

 * **Fully XML Compliant**:
-Can parse: elements, attributes, texts, comments, CData, DOCTYPE, XML declarations, and Processing Instructions.
+Can parse: elements, attributes, texts, comments, CDATA, DOCTYPE, XML declarations, and Processing Instructions.

 * **Minimal Dependencies**:
 This script depends only on 2 custom functions and no plugins.